Lali-Sed/Lali-Sed/README.md

 ### Hi there 👋
-I'm Lali, I recently graduated from uni with a Bachelors in Economics.
+I'm Lali, I recently graduated from uni with a bachelors in economics.
 I'm transitioning into tech to become a data analyst and learning the neccessary skills from great online sources.

 🔭 I’m currently working on data analysis projects with python from codeacademy

-🌱 I’m currently learning R and expanding my python skills
+🌱 I’m currently learning R and expanding my python skills and proficient in SQL

- 💬 I'm proficient in Python, SQL, and learning R

 ⚡ Next thing I'm moving on to is a 7 week intense data analysis program from University of Helsinki